 In GCIL, the impact on maize is evenly spread worldwide.
 However, under ASRSs, there's a stark contrast between the Northern and Southern Hemispheres.
 Nearly all Northern Hemisphere countries lose most or all of their maize imports, while in the Southern Hemisphere, South America, much of Africa, and Southeast Asia maintain some imports, mainly from less affected regions like South America.
-Country roles are similarly affected as in wheat, but many countries switch to the connector non-hub role, likely as most countries experience low trade volumes overall.
+Many countries switch to the connector non-hub role, likely as most countries experience low trade volumes overall.
 The maize trade network in ASRSs exhibits low stability and is heavily affected by the removal of the other major exporters, after the United States' decline in importance due to yield reductions.
 See supplement section 4.2 for the figures showing the trends.